dombarter/simple-md-docs/example/markdown/section2.md

-# This is section 2!
+# Section 2

-Welcome to section 2
+Welcome to section 2!

-(Notice how this section is on a new page!)